 Receiving checks in a foreign currency

-Especially, if you live outside of the USA, there is a chance that you may receive some of your checks in foreign funds (typically US dollars).
+If you live outside of the USA especially, there is a chance that you may receive some of your checks in foreign funds (typically US dollars).
 Since many online survey panels are based in the US, but operate panels in places like Canada, Australia and the UK, any checks you receive could be issued in US funds.

 There isn’t anything extra you have to do – even if you deposit the check into your bank account that’s currently in Canadian dollars, British pounds, Euros, etc., your bank will automatically convert it into your local currency.
 More than anything, it just makes it a little confusing to figure out the exact value of the surveys you’ve taken, when you cash your check for what ends up being an odd amount.